Hero Background

 The investment must comply with the 'sole purpose test' of superannuation - to provide retirement benefits to members.

-• Retirement-Oriented: Every investment, including property, must be chosen and managed in a way that benefits members in their retirement.
-The property investment shouldn't serve immediate financial needs or personal purposes of the members before retirement.
+Every investment, including property, must be chosen and managed in a way that benefits members in their retirement.
+The property investment should not serve immediate financial needs or personal purposes of the members before retirement.

 The Benefits of Using Super for Property Investment